BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 ## Potion brewing: `brew`

 To complete this objective the player needs to brew specified amount of specified potions.
-The first argument is a potion ID from _items.yml_.
+The first argument is a potion ID from the _items_ section.
 Second argument is amount of potions.
 You can optionally add `notify` argument to make the objective display progress to players, optionally with the notification interval after a colon.